-This registration will register a "configuration namespace" ("hello.message") inside the configuration file only.
-A namespace is a "section" ("hello") followed by a "key" ("message").
-In other words, the following entry in your configuration file is valid and will be parsed:
+The code in the example above registers a configuration namespace (hello.message) inside the configuration file only.
+A namespace is a section (hello) followed by a key (message).
+In other words, the following entry in your configuration file is also valid and will be parsed:

-'''

-[hello]

-message = My custom message
+[hello] message = My custom message

-'''

-As you can see in the example above, you need to set a "default" value and this value will be used if the option is not present in the configuration file.
+As you can see in the example above, you need to set a default value and this value will be used if the option is not present in the configuration file.
 This means that you can have a very small configuration file or even an empty one.